 - electrolytes loss or fluctuations, causing cardiac arrhythmia and death

 Many slimming teas claim to boost the metabolism, but research regarding the additives found in slimming tea is very limited.

-That said, the polyphenols found naturally in green and black teas have shown some promise in assisting with weight loss and metabolic improvement in animal and human studies.
+That said, the polyphenols found naturally in green and black teas have shown some promise in assisting with weight loss and metabolic improvement

 Any benefit seen from slimming tea is more than likely a result of the tea itself, not the added "slimming" ingredients.